pc2/StencilStream/README.md

     }
 ```

-First, we count the living neighbours since their numbers decides the fate of our cell.
+First, we count the living neighbors since their numbers decides the fate of our cell.
 The `for`-loops for that are completely unrolled, which means that these evaluations will be carried out in parallel.

 ``` C++
     if (stencil[stencil::ID(0, 0)])